James-buzz/laravel-file-uploads-s3/README.md

 1. `/laravel` - The backend laravel application.
 2. `/breeze-next` - The frontend Next.js application.

+## How it works

+Uppy and AWS-S3 uploads have two methods of uploading files:

+1. Direct Upload - The file is uploaded directly to S3 from the client.
+2. Multipart Upload - The file is broken down into parts and uploaded to S3 in chunks.

+If you want to understand more or have never worked with S3 before, I recommended reading this page:

 ## Getting Started

 To get started and running this project locally, please follow the [Getting started guide](.docs/getting-started.md) first.